 Instructions

-- As soon as you purchase the clams, you must de-grit them following my tutorial.
+• As soon as you bring the 1 lb manila clams back from the market, you must clean and de-grit them of sand and dirt; you can follow my tutorial.
 Start this process 1 hour prior to cooking.

-- Bring a pot of salted water to a boil.
-Add pasta, stirring occasionally, to prevent it from sticking together.
+• Bring a pot of salted water to a boil.
+Add ½ lb spaghetti, stirring occasionally, to prevent it from sticking together.
 Cook until al dente.
-Drain pasta into a colander.
+Drain the pasta into a colander.

-- Meanwhile, in a large sauté pan heat the olive oil over medium heat.
-When it’s hot, add garlic and red chili pepper.
-Reduce heat to medium low and sauté until fragrant.
+• Meanwhile, in a large sauté pan, heat 2 Tbsp extra virgin olive oil over medium heat.
+When it’s hot, add 2 cloves garlic (minced) and 2 dried red chili pepper (thinly sliced).
+Reduce the heat to medium low and sauté until fragrant.
 Be careful not to burn the garlic.

-- Add the clams and wine and increase the heat to medium.
+• Add the clams and ½ cup dry white wine and increase the heat to medium.
 Quickly cover and steam for 5 minutes or until all the clams have opened.

-- Discard the clams that didn’t open.
-Finely chop the parsley and add some of it, then season with pepper.
+• Discard the clams that didn’t open.
+Finely chop 1 sprig parsley and add some of it to the pan (reserve some for garnish).
+Then, season with ⅛ tsp freshly ground black pepper.
 Transfer the clams to a plate.

-- Taste the sauce and season with pepper and salt (clams are already salty so you probably don’t need to add too much salt).
+• Taste the sauce and season with more pepper and up to ¼ tsp Diamond Crystal kosher salt, as needed.
+The clams are already salty, so you probably don‘t need to add too much salt.

-- Add the pasta and toss until pasta is coated with the sauce.
+• Add the pasta to the pan with the clams and toss until the pasta is coated with the sauce.

-- Remove from the heat and place pasta on a serving plate and put clams on top.
-Sprinkle some parsley and serve immediately.
+• Remove from the heat.
+Transfer the spaghetti to a serving plate and add the clams on top.
+Sprinkle with some chopped parsley and serve immediately.

 Nutrition